hkaanturgut/Jenkins-Pipeline-Web-App-Postgres-Node-React-Deployed-on-EC2-with-Ansible-Docker/README.md

 ## Description

+This project aims to simplify the deployment of a web application built with PostgreSQL, Node.js, and React frameworks on AWS EC2 infrastructure.
+The infrastructure is managed with a control node that utilizes Ansible for orchestration and Docker for containerization.

-The goal of this project is to develop a Jenkins pipeline for deploying a web page built with Nodejs and React frameworks on AWS Cloud infrastructure using Ansible.
-The infrastructure building process is managed with a control node utilizing Ansible.
-The infrastructure consists of one Jenkins server (Amazon Linux 2 AMI) as the Ansible control node and three EC2 worker nodes (Red Hat Enterprise Linux 8 with High Availability), which are launched on the AWS console.
-The web page is composed of three primary components - PostgreSQL, Nodejs, and React - each of which is served in a Docker container on a dedicated EC2 instance.
-PostgreSQL serves as the web page's database, while Nodejs controls the backend and React handles the frontend.
+The project's primary objective is to provide an end-to-end automation solution for deploying a web application, leveraging a Jenkins pipeline.
+The infrastructure consists of one Jenkins server acting as the Ansible control node and three EC2 instances running Red Hat Enterprise Linux 8 with High Availability.

+The web application is composed of three primary components - PostgreSQL, Node.js, and React - each of which runs on a dedicated EC2 instance.
+PostgreSQL serves as the web application's database, while Node.js and React handle the backend and frontend, respectively.
-#

 ## Project Details